Philippine Normal University: Academics

-Colleges and Institutes
+Colleges and institutes

-College of Flexible Learning and e-PNU (CFLeX)
+College of Flexible Learning and e-PNU (CFLex)

-The College of Flexible Learning and e-PNU functions as a degree and non-degree college that manages the university's online undergraduate and graduate degree programs, and continuing education programs.
+The College of Flexible Learning and e-PNU functions as a degree and non-degree college that manages the University's online undergraduate and graduate degree programs, and continuing education programs.

 College of Graduate Studies and Teacher Education Research (CGSTER)

 The College of Graduate Studies and Teacher Education Research of the Philippine Normal University is the largest graduate school of education in the country with 12 doctorate programs and 62 masters programs in fields of specialization.
 It has only one faculty, the Graduate Teacher Education Faculty.
-CGSTER is in the Pedro Orata Hall of the university.
+CGSTER is in the Pedro Orata Hall of the University.

 College of Teacher Development (CTD)

-The College of Teacher Development is the undergraduate school of the university that offers bachelor's degree in early childhood, elementary, and secondary education with fields of specialization.
-The College Dean is assisted by four associate deans of faculties — Arts and Languages (FAL) that houses the fields of English, Filipino, Literature, Music and Arts, and Speech and Theater Arts; Behavioral and Social Sciences (FBeSS) that houses the fields of History, Psychology, Social Sciences, and Values Education; Education Sciences (FES) that houses the fields of Early Childhood Education, Elementary Education and Nutrition and Dietetics; and Science, Technology and Mathematics (FSTeM) that houses the fields of Biology, Chemistry, General Science, Mathematics, and Physics.
+The College of Teacher Development is the undergraduate school of the University that offers bachelor's degree in early childhood, elementary, and secondary education with fields of specialization.
+The College Dean is assisted by five associate deans of faculties — Languages and Literature (FLL) that houses the fields of English and Filipino; Behavioral and Social Sciences (FBeSS) that houses the fields of Psychology, Social Sciences, and Values Education; Education and Information Sciences (FEIS) that houses the fields of Early Childhood Education, Library and Information Sciences, and Technology and Livelihood Education with Specialization in Information Technology; General Education and Experiential Learning (FGEEL) that manages the freshmen students and the 4th year students that are taking Field Study 1 and 2, and Practice Teaching; and Science, Technology and Mathematics (FSTeM) that houses the fields of Biology, Chemistry, Mathematics, Mathematics and Science Elementary, and Physics.

-Institute of Knowledge Management (IKM)

-The Institute of Knowledge Management is concerned with the entire process of discovery and creation, dissemination, and use of knowledge.
-IKM has one degree granting unit: the School of Information and Knowledge Management that manages and supervises academic programs such as Library and Information Science (LIS) and Information Technology Education (ITEd).

-Institute of Physical Education, Health, Recreation, Dance and Sports (IPEHRDS)
+Institute of Creative Expressions and Human Movement Education (ICEHME)

-The Institute of Physical Education, Health, Recreation, Dance and Sports offers the bachelor's degree in Physical Education and Health, and spearheads the athletic, recreation, and dance events in the university.
+The Institute of Creative Expressions and Human Movement Education offers the bachelor's degree in Physical Education and Culture and Arts Education that spearheads the athletic, recreation, and dance events in the University.

 Institute of Teaching and Learning (ITL)

-The Institute of Teaching and Learning is the basic education unit of the university.
-It houses the kindergarten, grade school and junior high school students and serves as the training ground for the Field Studies of the Pre-Service Teachers of the university.
+The Institute of Teaching and Learning is the basic education unit of the University.
+It houses the kindergarten, grade school and junior high school students and serves as the training ground for the Field Studies and Practice Teaching of the pre-service teachers of the University.

 Organization and administration

 Board of Regents

 The highest decision-making body of the university is the Board of Regents.
 It is vested with general powers of administration and the exercise of title powers of the corporation.
-As of June 30, 2022, its members are:
+As of January 31, 2025, its members are:

-The university and Board Secretary is Mr. Janir T. Datukan.
+The University and Board Secretary is Mr. Janir T. Datukan.

 The members serve without compensation but they are reimbursed for necessary expenses incurred in their attendance of meetings of the Board or in connection with their official business authorities by resolution of the Board.